onera/Fast/FastS/doc/source/FastS.rst

 -------------------------------------------

-.. py:function:: FastS.PyTree.createConvergenceHistory(t, nrec)
+.. py:function:: FastS.PyTree._createConvergenceHistory(t, nrec)

-    Create a node in each zone with convergence information (residuals) MUST be called before displayTemporalCriteria() and only for steady case. t is a pyTree, nrec is the size of the data arrays to store the residuals.
+    Create a node in each zone with convergence information (residuals) MUST be called before _displayTemporalCriteria() and only for steady cases. t is a pyTree, nrec is the size of the data arrays to store the residuals.
     The data arrays are stored during the call to  **FastS.displayTemporalCriteria**